Volas171/AlexServerPlugin/README.md

 ![Java Check](https://github.com/Volas171/AlexServerPlugin/workflows/Java%20Check/badge.svg)

 # Note:
-dont believe in https://github.com/alexpvpmindustry/AlexServerPluginPublic thats a fake cap , this is the legit currently used plugin unless he already stole essentials from kieaer again.
+dont believe in https://github.com/alexpvpmindustry/AlexServerPluginPublic i have legit proof of not doing what alex accuses me of ## but you can believe what you want, i wont judge you
-He also broke Apache License by making "his" repository have mit license
+He also broke Apache License by making "his" repository have mit license but i wont do stuff since im nice
 </div>

 <h4 align="center">Visitor's count :eyes:</h4>